-Historvius has an interactive map of UK Historic Sites as well as Australian ones, Heritage Ireland has maps and information on heritage sites around Ireland while the National Park Service (USA) lists historical places on a register.
+In the UK, the National Trust and English Heritage have fantastic family-friendly visitor experiences at most of their historical sites.
+In Ireland, Heritage Ireland has maps and information on heritage sites around Ireland, while the National Park Service (USA) lists historical places on a register.

-Speaking of history, it may sound gruesome but kids love graveyards and they are great places to have a ramble and an explore around.
+Speaking of history, it may sound like an odd idea, but kids love graveyards and they are great places to have a ramble and an explore around.
 We have found them to be tranquil and calm places, obviously we don’t visit them at night when it could be spooky!

 Take a tour of your own village, town or city armed with your smartphone or digital camera and snap places as you go.

-Then when you get home print the photos arrange these into a summer photograph scrapbook, “Our Neighbourhood” or “Our Village”.
+Then when you get home print the photos and arrange these into a summer photograph scrapbook e.g. “Our Neighbourhood” or “Our Village”.

 The kids will have fun writing captions for the photos too and maybe add in some information that they know about each place.
 “Here’s where I was born” etc.

 Geocaching is a fun free activity where you try to locate hidden containers, called geocaches, using GPS-enabled devices and then share your experiences online.
 It’s kind of like a modern treasure hunt or Hide and Seek!
 You will be amazed to find out how many geocaches there are near you.

 You look up a geocache near you and put in the coordinates e.g. into Google Maps then set off to find the cache.
 There’s a clue given with the coordinates to help you locate the cache.